Amasya: Ecclesiastical history

 Amasea became the seat of a Christian metropolitan bishop in the Eastern Roman Empire, in particular from the 3rd century AD.
 As capital of the Late Roman province of Helenopontus, it also became its Metropolitan Archbishopric and included the suffragans of Amisus, Andrapa, Euchaitae, Ibora, Sinope, Zaliche and Zela.
 In the 10th century the metropolis ranked 11th among the metropolises of the Ecumenical Patriarchate of Constantinople.
 From the 12th century the Christian element was reduced due to the Turkic migrations into Anatolia.
+In 1317, during a particularly violent Turkoman attack, the metropolitan Callistus, who had been appointed to fill a long-standing vacancy in 1315, was unable to enter his see.
+Thus, after gaining the permission of Patriarch John XIII, the metropolitanate was moved over to Limnia (which was deemed safer, as it was situated in the Empire of Trebizond) "until conditions improved and the Turks would permit him to enter Amaseia".
+In 1384, the bishop of Limnia temporarily took charge of the metropolis of Amasea when its own metropolitan could not access the area.

+Time, which always works by transforming and destroying that which exists everywhere, placed the once famous and great, most holy metropolitanate of Amaseia, in an impoverished state.
+As a result of the sacred judgement of God, she was wholly wasted and destroyed by the invasion of the foreigners...
+Even if in the beginning she was illustrious as a metropolitanate, she is now poverty-stricken to those who observe or consider her.

 The Orthodox metropolis of Amasea was active until the Population exchange between Greece and Turkey (1923) and in 1922 counted c.
-40,000 Christians, 20,000 of them being Greek speakers.
-Last active metropolitan bishop was Germanos Karavangelis.
+40,000 Christians, 20,000 of them being Greeks.
+The last active metropolitan bishop was Germanos Karavangelis.
 No longer being a residential diocese, Amasea is today listed by both the Eastern Orthodox Church and the Catholic Church as a titular see.

 Titular Latin see

 Rome suppressed the see formally c.
 1600, but immediately transformed it into a titular archbishopric Amasea, of the highest (Metropolitan) rank, which has had the following archiepiscopal incumbents: